 What are the Airtasker fees, and how much can I earn?

-While it’s free to sign up to the platform, Airtasker will take a 15% service fee for each task completed.
-For instance, if a Job Poster offers $100 to complete a task and accepts your $100 bid, before the money is paid into your bank account Airtasker will take a $15 fee.
+While it’s free to sign up to the platform, Airtasker will take a 15-20% service fee for each task completed.
+For instance, if a Job Poster offers $100 to complete a task and accepts your $100 bid, before the money is paid into your bank account Airtasker will take a fee of $15 to $20.